infinite-table/infinite-react/www/content/docs/learn/sorting/overview.page.md

 </Note>

-## Understanding sort mode
+## Understanding local and remote sorting

 Sorting can be done both locally in the browser and remotely on the server.
-For configuring where sorting is performed you need to specify the <DPropLink name="sortMode" code={false}>sort mode</DPropLink>.
-Possible values for <DPropLink name="sortMode"/> are `"local"` and `"remote"`.
+When you want sorting to be performed remotely on the server, a change on the <DPropLink name="sortInfo" /> should trigger a reload of the datasource.
+In order to achieve this, you need to specify <DPropLink name="shouldReloadData.sortInfo">shouldReloadData.sortInfo=true</DPropLink>.

+Possible values for <DPropLink name="shouldReloadData.sortInfo"/> are `false` (sorting will be performed locally and won't trigger a reload of the <DPropLink name="data"> source) and `true` (sorting will be performed remotely and will trigger a reload of the data).

 This allows you fine-grained control on how sorting is done, either in the client or on the server.

 ### Uncontrolled sorting

-If you use uncontrolled sorting (namely you don't care about updating the <DPropLink name="sortInfo" /> yourself as a result of user interaction - via <DPropLink name="onSortInfoChange" />) - then by default, the <DPropLink name="sortMode" /> is `"local"` unless you specify otherwise.
+If you use uncontrolled sorting (namely you don't care about updating the <DPropLink name="sortInfo" /> yourself as a result of user interaction - via <DPropLink name="onSortInfoChange" />) - then by default, the <DPropLink name="shouldReloadData.sortInfo" /> is `false` unless you specify otherwise.

 You can initially render the component with no sort state or you can specify a default sorting state, via the uncontrolled prop <DPropLink name="defaultSortInfo" />.